VladimirMakaev/cqrs-journey-doc/Journey_02_BoundedContexts.markdown

 ## Relationships Between the Bounded Contexts

-Figure 1 shows the five bounded contexts that make up the Contoso Conference Management System.
+Figure 1 shows the six bounded contexts that make up the Contoso Conference Management System.
 The arrows on the diagram indicate the flow of data as events between them.

 ![Figure 1][fig1]